Collection Online

 About this work

-Heather B. Swann’s Ouroboros is a three-metre-wide sculpture, which has been meticulously carved and moulded by the artist in her Tasmanian studio.
-The coiled black figure, depicted consuming its own tail, embodies the arcane symbol of the ouroboros, prevalent in various ancient cultures including Celtic, Egyptian and Greek, often representing the cyclical nature of existence, self-reflexivity and the eternal cycle of life and death.
+Heather B. Swann’s figurative sculptures often resemble human or animal bodies that are slightly altered, with a tendency towards surrealism and abstraction.
+This coiled black figure is known as an ouroboros, an arcane symbol associated with various ancient cultures, including Celtic, Egyptian and Greek.
+Depicted consuming its own tail, the ouroboros often represents self-reflexivity, the cyclical nature of existence, and the eternal cycle of life and death.
 Swann’s rendition captures not only the mysticism and eternal continuity inherent to this ancient emblem, but also the darker undertones of self-destruction and regeneration.

 Artwork Details